arashrostammazaheri-maker/Arash-Web/README.md

 ## Live Demo
 You can check out the static version of this project here: [View Live Demo](https://arashrostammazaheri-maker.github.io/Arash-Web/)
-*(Note: The live demo runs on GitHub Pages and only supports the static HTML frontend.
+*(This demo is powered by the HTML Edition v2.0, a static port of the PHP version designed specifically for GitHub Pages.
 To experience the full PHP backend features, host it locally using XAMPP).*

+## Project Evolution

+This project evolved through several stages during its development:

+- **HTML Edition v1.0** – Initial static prototype.
+- **PHP Edition v1.0** – Direct migration of the HTML prototype to PHP.
+- **PHP Edition v2.0** – Major redesign with dynamic content, authentication system, interactive tools, and UI improvements.
+- **HTML Edition v2.0** – A static port of the PHP Edition created specifically for GitHub Pages, preserving the user experience without requiring a PHP server.

 ## Features
 - **Dynamic Content:** Articles and hardware details are dynamically generated from JSON data (`articles.json`).